ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/perf.md

 ```

-If you don't have the Linux source tree from the previous step, retrieve it again using git.
+If you don't have the Linux source tree used in the [Linux Kernel Compile section](/learning-paths/embedded/rpi/kernel/), retrieve it again using git:

 ```console
 git clone --depth=1 https://github.com/raspberrypi/linux